cunnie/writings/i_am_become_forever.md

 ---

+The two weeks flew by — work kept her busy, and a good CEO is always busy.
-The week flew by.
-And advantage of being CEO was that there was no end of work to be done.
-It bled a little bit into the weekend, but she sequestered work to very specific time periods.
+Sometimes work bled into the weekend, but she sequestered work to very specific time periods.
 It allowed her to be responsive and still preserve time for herself.

 The 40-hour work week did not apply to CEOs, financiers, shop owners, high-level executives, sales reps, scientists, or most professions it seemed.
 It was an